Vy187/cyber_security_notes/Sec+ Notes.md

 | Cryptographic Analysis | Assesses cryptographic mechanisms, including encryption algorithms, key management, and secure key storage, to ensure the proper implementation and use of cryptographic schemes according to industry standards and guidelines. |
 | Compliance Verification | Verifies compliance with standards specified by relevant regulations, frameworks, or security certifications. |
 | Security Architecture Review | Evaluates security architecture and design to identify potential weaknesses or gaps in security controls, such as insufficient segregation of duties, lack of audit trails, or inadequate access controls. |

 A penetration tester’s scope is the specific system, application, network, or environment they are authorized to evaluate for exploitability.

 An attacker’s scope describes their intended target.
 The attacker aims to identify and exploit vulnerabilities within the target to achieve their objectives, which could range from unauthorized access and data theft to service disruption or even system takeover.

 #### Web Application Attacks
 Web application attacks specifically target applications accessible over the Internet, exploiting vulnerabilities in these applications to gain unauthorized access, steal sensitive data, disrupt services, or perform other malicious activities.

-Cross-Site Scripting (XSS) refers to a malicious script hosted on the attacker's site or coded in a link injected onto a trusted site designed to compromise clients browsing the trusted site, circumventing the browser's security model of trusted zones.
+$\color{#a5d6ff} {Cross-Site\ Scripting\ (XSS)}$ refers to a malicious script hosted on the attacker's site or coded in a link injected onto a trusted site designed to compromise clients browsing the trusted site, circumventing the browser's security model of trusted zones.

-A Document Object Model (DOM) attack is when attackers send malicious scripts to a web app's client-side implementation of JavaScript to execute their attack solely on the client.
+$\color{#a5d6ff} {Document\ Object\ Model\ (DOM)}$ attack is when attackers send malicious scripts to a web app's client-side implementation of JavaScript to execute their attack solely on the client.

-An SQL injection attack is an attack that injects a database query into the input data directed at a server by accessing the client side of the application.
+An $\color{#a5d6ff} {SQL\ injection}$ attack is an attack that injects a database query into the input data directed at a server by accessing the client side of the application.

 #### Cloud-based Application Attacks
 Cloud-based application attacks target applications hosted on cloud platforms and exploit potential vulnerabilities within these applications or the cloud infrastructure they run on to carry out malicious activities.

-A Cloud Access Security Broker (CASB) is an enterprise management software designed to mediate access to cloud services by users across all types of devices.
+$\color{#a5d6ff} {Cloud\ Access\ Security\ Broker\ (CASB)}$ is an enterprise management software designed to mediate access to cloud services by users across all types of devices.

 #### Supply Chain
 Software supply chain vulnerabilities refer to the potential risks and weaknesses introduced into software products during their development, distribution, and maintenance lifecycle.
 The supply chain describes many stages, from initial coding to end-user deployment, and includes various service providers, hardware providers, and software providers.